zeequant/style-guide/RULES.md

     .value();
 ```

-#### Prefer explicit methods
+## Prefer explicit methods

-Use utility methods that conveys your logic that writing the logic imperatively.
+Use utility methods that conveys your logic rather than writing the logic imperatively.

 ```JS
   const names = ['a', 'b', 'c'];